instructlab/instructlab/docs/habana-gaudi.md

 ## Habana Lab's PyTorch stack

 Habana Labs comes with a modified fork of PyTorch that is build with Intel's oneAPI Math Kernel Library (oneMKL).
-The actual HPU bindings and helpers are provided by the the `habana_framework` package.
+The actual HPU bindings and helpers are provided by the `habana_framework` package.
 Imports of `habana_framework` sub-packages register `hpu` device support, `torch.hpu` module, and `dynamo` backends.

 The [`SFTTrainer`](https://huggingface.co/docs/trl/sft_trainer) from `trl` does not work with Habana stack.
 Instead the `GaudiSFTTrainer` from [optimum-habana](https://huggingface.co/docs/optimum/habana/index) is needed.
 The version on PyPI is currently broken, but the HabanaAI [optimum-habana-fork](https://github.com/HabanaAI/optimum-habana-fork) works.